kaikokeke/kaikokeke/packages/environment/common/src/lib/application/environment-store.gateway.md

 ### Using Redux State Container

 [Redux](https://redux.js.org/) is a predictable state container for JavaScript apps.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
-On top of that, it provides a great developer experience, such as live code editing combined with a time traveling debugger.

 You can use Redux together with React, or with any other view library.
-It is tiny (2kB, including dependencies), but has a large ecosystem of addons available.

 ```ts
 import { EnvironmentStore, Properties } from '@kaikokeke/environment';